mojotech/jeet/README.md

         #content
             w(3, 5)

-I know that I rail against presentational classes all the time, but I went ahead and ahead some presentational classes for `w()` (up to `.twelfth`) almost specifically for use in forms.
+I know that I rail against presentational classes all the time, but I went ahead and added some presentational classes for `w()` (up to `.twelfth`) almost specifically for use in forms.

 **Form Example:**